satorici/satori-docs/satori_help/docs/issues.md

 satori-v2 issue 42 --json
 ```

 Shows the issue details: source, title, severity, status, the execution it belongs to and the identity of the assert or tool hit (test path and assert name, or tool, check ID, file and line).
+Without `--json`, it also prints a **History** timeline of status changes, comments and other events, with actor display names when available.

 ## Comments